motomoto-254/printf/README.md

-printf group project done with Pascal Ndubi
+printf group project done with Pascal Ndubi and Neil